yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 ⇔  f (... (f (f z x1) x2) ...) xn
 </code>

-But as Haskell is lazy, it doesn't evaluate `(f z x)` and push this to the stack.
+But as Haskell is lazy, it doesn't evaluate `(f z x)` and pushes it to the stack.
 This is why we generally use `foldl'` instead of `foldl`;
 `foldl'` is a _strict_ version of `foldl`.
 If you don't understand what lazy and strict means, don't worry, just follow the code as if `foldl` and `foldl'` where identical.

-Now our new version of `evenSum` become:
+Now our new version of `evenSum` becomes:

 <code class="haskell">
 -- Version 6